Table of Contents_

 There’s nothing more frustrating than a fancy ergonomic mesh office chair that won’t stay up.
 You know that sinking feeling.
 You need to be at the proper height level to work comfortably and efficiently.
-But we get it, new ergonomic office chairs like a top-rated consumer reports office chair are expensive and it can be time-consuming searching for the perfect new office chair.
-So you may want to fix your sinking office chair that you have.
+But we get it, new ergonomic office chairs like a top-rated consumer reports office chairs are expensive and it can be time-consuming searching for the perfect new office chair.
+So you may want to fix the sinking office chair that you have.
 We get it.
 That’s why we have some tips for how to fix an office chair that won’t stay up.
+Alternatively, if the chair is leaning, that could be a different problem, we have you covered on how to fix an office chair that leans forward as well.

 Most task chairs have lift mechanisms with a pneumatic cylinder that uses pressurized air which allows you to control the height of the chair.
-Even if it is the best office chair under 100.
+Even if it is the best office chair under 100 or the top office chair for short people.
 This cylinder usually has retaining clips at the bottom.
-The pneumatic cylinder makes the chair to raise or lower to support your weight.
+The pneumatic cylinder makes the chair raise or lower to support your weight.
 Sadly, this is a common failure point mechanism of an office chair, Often, the seal gets damaged so that it can’t hold pressure in the way that it should.
 You can buy cylinder replacements, but for the cost, you may as well buy a brand new chair.
 And since not everyone has the extra scratch to do that, we have some tips to fix this.

 One common fix for a sinking chair is the hose clamp.
 Otherwise known as a jubilee clip.
 These are usually used to secure hoses onto pipes, creating a seal.
 You’ve probably seen them used on cars and in plumbing.
 You’ll need some duct tape and a screwdriver here too.